topranks/homerlabs/getting_started.md

 apt install tcpdump iproute2 iputils-ping mtr-tiny arping traceroute nmap netcat tshark iptables iperf iperf3
 ```

 When the install is finished open another shell on the same machine, and commit the running container as a new image.
-We tag it as debian:clab which is what the lab topology files reference:
+Use the name `debian:clab` which is what the lab topology files reference:
 ```
-root@debiantemp:~# docker ps
+root@debiantemp:~# sudo docker ps
 CONTAINER ID   IMAGE                COMMAND   CREATED         STATUS         PORTS     NAMES 226ce85f24f4   debian:stable-slim   "bash"    7 minutes ago   Up 7 minutes             naughty_goldstine root@debiantemp:~#